xlcrdev/xlcrdev/README.md

 - Prefer working with WordPress / WooCommerce, have worked with Shopify / Plus and some other CMS / Ecommerce platforms.
 - Have worked at agencies and with agencies.
 - Can work independantly or on a team.
-- Really only interested in 100% Remote work.
+- Primarily interested in 100% Remote work, hybrid scenarios considered.
-- Very special Hybrid scenarios considered.
 - Totally cool with yearly or bi-annual meet ups, maybe even quarterly!

 ---